kneron/document_center/docs/toolchain/yolo_example_InModelPreproc_trick.md

 # YOLOv3 with In-Model-Preprocess trick Step by Step

 In this document, we provide a step by step example on how to utilize our tools to compile and test with a newly downloaded YOLOv3 model.
-We found data normalization is quite disturbing whten doin model quantization and porting , so we also provide a trick to let user could porting there model without worry about this.
+We found data normalization is quite disturbing when doing model quantization and porting, so we also provide a trick to let user port their models without worrying about this.

-(* the major difference between Yolo Example and this example,
+>  The major difference between Yolo Example and this example:
-1. Step 2: Convert and optimize the pretrain model
+> 1. Step 2: Convert and optimize the pretrain model.
-2. Step 4: Check ONNX model and preprocess and postprocess are good )
+> 2. Step 4: Check ONNX model and preprocess and postprocess are good.

 ## Step 0: Prepare environment and data